khulnasoft/HandPickr/solutions/domains-api/README.md

 - CNAME record:
   - recommended for subdomains (blog.domain.com, app.domain.com)
-  - you can set up a branded CNAME value by adding an `A` record for the `cname` subdomain on your domain and point it to to Vercel's IP address `76.76.21.21`
+  - you can set up a branded CNAME value by adding an `A` record for the `cname` subdomain on your domain and point it to to Khulnasoft's IP address `76.76.21.21`
 - A record:
   - recommended for apex domains (domain.com)